golemcloud/golem/CONTRIBUTING.md

 /run-benchmark-refresh

 ```
-7. Refresh message can be useful in the event of comparison failures due to schema mismatches (especially when a developer refactor the benchmark code itself)
+7. Refresh message can be useful in the event of comparison failures (Example: A failure due to schema mismatch especially when a developer refactor the benchmark code itself)

 ## Starting all services locally